0xTamil/awesome-low-level/README.md

 ### What to do

 Once you have a solid foundation, choose a specific area of low-level programming to explore further.
 You can explore areas such as operating systems, graphics programming, embedded systems, compilers, FPGA programming, networking, parallel computing, or game engine development.
 Start building projects related to the area that interests you the most.

-### Why it matters

-Low-level programming is a massive field, and you do not need to master everything at once.
-Choosing a specialization gives you a clearer direction and helps you decide which technologies, concepts, and projects are most relevant to your goals.

 ---